airr-community/ogrdb/scripts/readme.md

 ### Haplotyping

 The script should first be run without the optional `<haplotyping_gene>` parameter.
-If, having consulted the plots, you identify a suitable J-gene for haplotyping, please run the script again, with this gene specified as `<haplotyping_gene>`.
+If, having consulted the plots, you identify a suitable gene for haplotyping, please run the script again, with this gene specified as `<haplotyping_gene>`.
 The haplotyping_gene and haplotyping_ratio columns of the genotype file will be appropriately populated.
+A J-gene should be used with V- and D- gene inferences, and a V-gene with J-gene inferences.

 ### Example